CASH FOR CLUNKERS! SAVE UP TO $2,026! | First Responders FREE Lifetime SPP Membership

 Electric Heating Systems

 Electric heating systems, on the other hand, use electrical power to produce heat.
-Common options include electric furnaces, electric baseboard heaters, and efficient electric heat pumps.
+Common options include electric furnaces, electric baseboard heaters, and efficient heat pump systems.
+Depending on the type of system you choose, electric heat can be a simple solution for smaller homes or a highly efficient option for households focused on lowering energy use over time.

 Is Gas Heating Cheaper Than Electricity?

 When comparing gas vs. electric heating, cost is often a top concern.
-Here’s a closer look at how these systems stack up financially.
+Here is a closer look at how these systems stack up financially.

 Initial Installation Costs